WildCodeSchool/btz-0321-aeviso-api/README.md

 `aeviso` database should appear in the list, but it's empty.

 - If done, paste `DATABASE_URL=postgres://aeviso:aeviso@localhost:5432/aeviso` in your .env
-- It will connect the db to the API.
 - Now you can run `npx prisma migrate dev` to create tables and schemas in you db.
 Confirm message should appear in your console.
 - If you want to push some datas in the db, run `node prisma/seed.js`
 - If you read the seed file, you can see that all users's created passwords will be "password".